gradle/gradle/design-docs/managed-component-model.md

 - Change validation for managed type properties and managed collection elements to allow any type for which a creation strategy is available.
     - Share (don't duplicate) the validation from the previous story that decides whether an instance of a given type can be created.
     - Error message should include the types available to be used.
+- Update user guide to list `FunctionalSourceSet` as a type that can be used in the model.
 - Refactors to clean up implementation:
-    - Should share the same mechanism to expose the schema for `FunctionalSourceSet` and `JarBinarySpec`, to make it easier to later add more types.
+    - Should share the same mechanism to expose the initializer for `FunctionalSourceSet` and `JarBinarySpec`, to make it easier to later add more types.
-      Ideally, this would mean registering some description of the types (eg here's a public type and here's an implementation type for it), rather than registering a `ModelSchemaExtractorStrategy` implementation.
+      Ideally, this would mean registering some description of the types (eg here's a public type and here's an implementation type for it), rather than registering an initializer strategy implementation.
     - Replace the various `ChildNodeInitializerStrategy` implementations with one that delegates to the schema.

 ## Story: A `LanguageSourceSet` of any registered type can be created in any `FunctionalSourceSet` instance